Gravitational Forces for Preschoolers

 Galileo Galilei was an Italian physicist, mathematician, astronomer and philosopher who played a promiment role in the Scientific Revolution.
 Some say that the most famous scientific experiment was him dropping things from the leaning tower of Pisa in order to prove that all objects fall at the same rate, whatever their mass.
 Now nobody knows if he really did this..maybe it was only a story passed on through many generations, since there is no documentation of this in Galileo's writings and it is accepted by many science historians that this experiment was indeed in Galileo's mind, but he never took action on this thought.

-In this simple experiment, we will demonstrate how denser (heavier) objects fall faster than light objects.
+In this simple experiment, we will demonstrate how denser objects fall faster than objects that are less dense.

 - Piece of paper

 - Hold a pencil in one hand and a piece of paper in the other.
 Drop them at the same time.
 Which one falls faster?

 - Now crumble the piece of paper into a tight ball and drop the pencil at the same time again.
 Now what has happened?
 Why did this happen?

 Warning is hereby given that not all Project Ideas are appropriate for all individuals or in all circumstances.
 Implementation of any Science Project Idea should be undertaken only in appropriate settings and with appropriate parental or other supervision.
 Reading and following the safety precautions of all materials used in a project is the sole responsibility of each individual.
 For further information, consult your state’s handbook of Science Safety.